pboivin/filament-peek/docs/builder-field-previews.md

 ## Adding Extra Data to Builder Previews

-Similarly, override the `mutateBuilderPreviewData()` method to interact with the Builder preview data, before the iframe is refreshed:
+Similarly, use the `mutateBuilderPreviewData()` method to interact with the Builder preview data each time, before the iframe is refreshed:

 ```php
 class EditPage extends EditRecord